JediRhymeTrix/remotasks-autosubmit/README.md

 # Remotasks Auto-submit

-Remotasks Auto-submit is a Chrome extension designed to automatically submit tasks when the timer ends.
+This Chrome extension automatically submits tasks on Remotasks when the timer ends.

 ## Features

+- Automatically submit tasks: The extension automatically submits your task when the timer ends.
+- Notifications: The extension shows notifications to keep you updated about the timer progress.
-- Auto-submit tasks when the timer ends
+- Sound notification: The extension can play a sound when the timer ends.
-- Display a persistent progress notification showing the time left
-- Focus on the tab and window of the extension when the notification is clicked
+- Options page: You can customize the extension's behavior on the options page.

+## Options

+- Play sound when timer ends: You can choose whether to play a sound when the timer ends.
+This option is enabled by default.
+You can change it on the extension's options page.

 ## Installation

-1. Download or clone this repository to your local machine.
+1. Download or clone this repository.
-2. Open Chrome and navigate to `chrome://extensions/`.
+2. Open Chrome and go to `chrome://extensions`.
-3. Enable "Developer mode" at the top-right.
+3. Enable Developer mode.
-4. Click "Load unpacked" at the top-left and select the directory where you downloaded or cloned this repository.
+4. Click on `Load unpacked` and select the directory where you cloned or downloaded this repository.
+5. The extension should now be installed and ready to use.

 ## Usage

+1. Start a task on Remotasks.
-After installing the extension, navigate to the Remotasks website and start a task.
-The extension will automatically submit the task when the timer ends.
+2. The extension will automatically submit the task when the timer ends.
+3. If the "Play sound when timer ends" option is enabled, the extension will play a sound when the timer ends.

 ## Contributing